 Invasive breast cancer

-Invasive breast cancer cells do not stay within the clear borders that separate the cells from surrounding tissue.
-Instead, they invade the surrounding tissue.
-When this occurs, the core cancer cells appear as a light patch on a mammogram.
+Invasive breast cancer cells appear as a light patch on a mammogram.
+They do not stay within the clear borders, but instead invade the surrounding tissue.
 The outer edges of the cells that have spread into the surrounding breast tissue look fuzzy or spiky (called spiculated).

 Learn about follow-up after an abnormal mammogram.

 If a finding is abnormal, or the mammography image was not clear enough to interpret the results, you will be called back for a follow-up visit.
-Follow-up may include another mammogram or an ultrasound.
+Follow-up may include another mammogram, an ultrasound or a breast MRI.
 In some cases, a biopsy may be needed.

 The recall rate of a mammography center is the percent of women who are called back for further tests.
 Some centers may share their recall rate with you and this information may help you understand your chances of being called back.
 It is not uncommon to be called back for an abnormal finding.
 Although there is no “gold standard” recall rate, on average, 10 percent of women are called back .